Amkeni Malindi

 In March, a report found that hundreds of gay men had left major Kenyan Cities for fear of persecution.
 The article also suggested that many MSM now “avoid public health facilities”.

-Protesters of the Kenyan anti-gay law had their permit revoked just before a planned IDAHOT march in May.
+Protesters against the Kenyan anti-gay law had their permit revoked just before a planned IDAHOT march in May.
 According to reports, the protesters were stopped because they were seen to be “promoting homosexuality”.

 A number of violent acts against gay men were recorded in July following a report claiming that some Kenyan towns have the highest number of gay men in the world.
 Within one week, separate reports emerged of men having had their throats cut with a machete (one of whom died), a sexual assault and an attack with a hammer, a call for violence against sex workers in Mombasa, beatings and blackmail.